smartdeltanetrd/smartdelta-ml-backend/README.md

 ### Example Request using Axios (JavaScript):

-Certainly!
 Here's the request code part as a table in Markdown syntax:

 ```markdown
 ### Example Request using Axios (JavaScript)in Node.js: